Introduction

 4. Establish policies and procedures or describe the program's policy and regulatory approach to an issue.

 Guidance, Instruction, and Policy Memo Documents do not include documents relating to program reports, general information documents provided to consumers, speeches, journal articles and editorials, media interviews, press materials, letters addressing enforcement or compliance actions, or other communications directed to individual persons or firms.
 Public notices, including time sensitive communications on specific topics, are not part of the Program Handbook and are posted to the USDA Organic Insider Archive.
+Additionally, the NOP provides training and educational materials through its Organic Integrity Learning Center (OILC).
+OILC courses are not included in the Program Handbook.
+The OILC is a formal Learning Management System that supports the professional development and continuing education of professionals working to protect organic integrity.

 The purpose of issuing the documents in this Handbook is to: